1983 Australian Touring Car Championship

+Television Coverage

+In 1983, the ATCC coverage was split between Channel 7 and the ABC, made necessary due to some circuit promotors having existing TV broadcasting contracts.
+Thus the Bob Jane owned and promoted Calder Park had its opening round of the ATCC televised by Seven with commentary from Evan Green, Mike Raymond, Garry Wilkinson and pit reporter, former Holden Dealer Team manager John Sheppard, while the rest of the series was televised by the ABC with commentary from Will Hagon, John Smailes, Drew Morphett and Neil Crompton, while they were joined at the Wanneroo round in Perth by Dennis Cometti and at the Oran Park round in Sydney by Bob Vincent.

-Season Summary
+Season summary

 The championship was won by Allan Moffat, his fourth and final Australian Touring Car Championship and a first for Mazda, who were helping to fund Moffat's team and it was also the first ATCC win for a Japanese manufacturer.
 Moffat himself dominated the racing, taking four out of the eight race wins, but a beneficial points structure for smaller capacity cars allowed George Fury (driving a turbocharged version of the Nissan Bluebird) to push Moffat all the way to the title, despite not actually winning a race.
 The folly in the point system was exposed at the first round at Calder when Moffat won the race from Fury, but Fury actually led the championship by finishing second outright in a smaller capacity car (Moffat scored 25 for winning while Fury scored 27 for finishing second).
 When Fury took the lead for a brief time at Calder, it was the first time that a turbo powered car had led an ATCC race.

 Peter Brock in his Marlboro Holden Dealer Team VH Commodore SS finished third in the championship.
 Brock's early season form and some uncharacteristic reliability problems saw him lagging in ninth place at the midway point in the championship after failing to finish at Calder and Symmons Plains thanks to gearbox failure both times, while finishing third at Sandown and ninth at Wanneroo after spinning out of the lead in a dice with Moffat and Fury (Moffat's win at Wanneroo caused a sensation due to his Formula One style mid-race pit stop for fuel).
-Brock's championship got back on track with an all-the-way win in Adelaide where he won by the length of the Commodore's bumper bar from Moffat who actually got his Mazda in front 50 metres from the flag but lost out to the power of the V8 Commodore.
+Brock's championship got back on track with an all-the-way win in Adelaide where he won by the length of the Commodore's bumper bar from Moffat who actually got his Mazda in front 50 metres from the flag but lost out to the power of the V8 Commodore (as of 2025 this is still the smallest winning margin ever in an ATCC race).
 From there he finished with two seconds and a win to round out the series.